bullet-db/bullet-db.github.io/docs/pubsub/storm-drpc.md

 #### Scalability

-DRPC servers are a shared resource per Storm cluster and while it is horizontally scalable, the scalability of the Bullet backend is tied to it.
-If you only have a few DRPC servers in your Storm cluster, you may also need to add more to support more simultaneous DRPC requests.
+DRPC servers are a shared resource per Storm cluster and it may be possible that you have to contend with other topologies in your multi-tenant cluster.
+While it is horizontally scalable, it does tie the scalability of the Bullet backend to it.
+If you only have a few DRPC servers in your Storm cluster, you may need to add more to support more simultaneous DRPC requests.
 We have [found that](../backend/storm-performance.md#conclusion_3) each server gives us about ~250 simultaneous queries.
+There is an Async implementation coming in Storm 2.0 that should increase the throughput.

 #### Query Duration

 The maximum time a query can run for depends on the maximum time Storm DRPC request can last in your Storm topology.
 Generally the default is set to 10 minutes.
 This means that the **longest query duration possible will be 10 minutes**.
-This is up to your cluster maintainers.
+The value of this is up to your cluster maintainers.

-#### Reliability

-Storm DRPC follows the principle of leaving retries to the DRPC user (in our case, the Bullet web service).
-At this moment, we have not chosen to add reliability mechanisms to the query publishing, result publishing or result subscribing sides of our DRPC PubSub implementations but the query subscribers do use the ```BufferingSubscriber``` mentioned [here](architecture.md#reliability).

 #### Request-Response

 Our PubSub uses DRPC using HTTP REST in a request-response model.
 This means that it will not support incremental results as it is!
-We could switch our usage of DRPC to send signals to the topology in addition to queries.
+We could switch our usage of DRPC to send signals to the topology to fetch results and start queries.
 Depending on if there is demand, we may support this in our implementation in the future.

+#### Reliability

+Storm DRPC follows the principle of leaving retries to the DRPC user (in our case, the Bullet web service).
+At this moment, we have not chosen to add reliability mechanisms to the query publishing, result publishing or result subscribing sides of our DRPC PubSub implementations but the query subscribers do use the ```BufferingSubscriber``` mentioned [here](architecture.md#reliability).